ocicl/ocicl/README.md

 [ecl](https://gitlab.com/embeddable-common-lisp), however the
 ``ocicl`` tool currently must be built with SCBL on either Linux or Window.
-Adapting to other systems and platforms should not be difficult, and pull requests are even more welcome at https://github.com/ocicl/ocicl/pulls!
+Adapting to other systems and platforms should not be difficult, and pull requests are welcome at https://github.com/ocicl/ocicl/pulls.
 Feedback is also welcome at https://github.com/ocicl/ocicl/issues.

 Quick Start